-The Didactic Committee will evaluate eligibility of degrees other than those listed in art.
-8, or other degree or equivalent qualification, or University degrees obtained in a foreign country.
+The Didactic Committee will evaluate eligibility of degrees other than those specified in the article relating to the knowledge required for admission, or other degree or equivalent qualification, or University degrees obtained in a foreign country.
 In particular, foreign students living in a foreign country that require a VISA for University enrolment, when applying to University pre-enrolment at the appropriate Italian Consulates in their countries, will have to proceed as follows.
 First, they have to propose their candidacy using the appropriate form reachable on the DiSIT course web page.
 They have also to upload the degree qualification obtained in their country, as well as the teaching programs for each exam.
 Following the prior evaluation of the individual candidacy, the Didactic Committee will send each candidate the feedback.
 In particular, eligible candidates will be sent a letter of eligibility for enrolment.